Funding

 The company also sat within the top 10 of the Swiss franc and yen corporate indexes, and Amazon had reached eighth place in Swiss francs.

-The practical test is whether corporate bond markets outside the United States can absorb more AI-linked technology issuance without importing greater volatility from the sector.
+The practical question is whether corporate bond markets outside the United States can absorb more AI-linked technology issuance without importing greater volatility from the sector.

 David Zahn, head of European fixed income at Franklin Templeton, said AI-related problems would probably add volatility, making investor risk appetite a key constraint on future issuance.